 Under regulator Ofgem's safety net rules, when a supplier fails a new one is appointed to take over, and once it does you'll usually be moved on to its standard tariff – which follows Ofgem's energy price cap.
 However, you're free to switch away without exit fees once your new account is set up, so make sure you do a comparison to check if there's anything cheaper once this is done.

 If your account is in credit when the supplier goes bust, the new supplier will either pay it to you or add it to your new account to pay for future energy use once it takes over your supply.

 Use less energy to save on your bills

-It's not just which energy tariff you're on that can cut costs, using less can really pay off and is simple to do.
+Most can't save by switching right now, so using less can really pay off and is simple to do.
 Turn down the thermostat and wear jumpers, turn lights off when you leave a room, defrost the fridge and check it's not on too high, use energy saving light bulbs and don't leave electrical goods on standby.
-For more info, read the MSE Forum's Energy Saving Hunt and see the Energy Saving Trust website.
+For more info, see our top Energy saving tips, read the MSE Forum's Energy Saving Hunt or see the Energy Saving Trust website.

 Some suppliers run credit checks

 Some firms do a credit check when you apply to switch, as if you pay by direct debit, bills are estimated – if they under-assess you, you could owe them cash, so they want to know you're good for it.
 There are two types of credit check done...